greg-fer/fw-nrfconnect-nrf-1/doc/nrf/security/crypto/crypto_architecture.rst

 The |NCS| follows the PSA Crypto standard through two major API implementations: Oberon PSA Crypto and TF-M Crypto Service.
 They are designed for use without and with Trusted Firmware-M (TF-M), respectively, and have different security requirements.
-Both are based on the `sdk-oberon-psa-crypto`_ library, which offers a lightweight PSA Crypto API implementation optimized for resource-constrained microcontrollers.
+Both implementations are based on the `sdk-oberon-psa-crypto`_ library, which offers a lightweight PSA Crypto API implementation optimized for resource-constrained microcontrollers.

+Additionally, the |NCS| includes the nRF54H20-specific IronSide Secure Element implementation.

 .. figure:: ../images/psa_crypto_api_overview.svg
    :alt: PSA Crypto API implementations in the |NCS|